Welcome to Vail Lake

 - Protecting water quality and enhancing the reliability of water supplies are essential for a water district in a state where water supplies are limited and the population is growing.
 The District’s responsibility is to develop and implement a long-term vision which accommodates future scenarios for the region.

-- The District uses water stored in Vail Lake as part of its recharge for the groundwater basin that provides approximately 25-40% of the District’s water supply.
-Groundwater provides high quality water to RCWD customers, provides a reliable water source during drought times, and is significantly less expensive than imported water.
+- The District uses water stored in Vail Lake as part of its recharge for the groundwater basin that provides approximately 25 to 40% of the District’s water supply.
+Groundwater provides high quality water to Rancho Water customers, provides a reliable water source during drought times, and is significantly less expensive than imported water.

 - Preservation of the land will protect critical habitat for nearly 40 endangered and sensitive species of plants and animals, including the bald eagle, golden eagle, and the great blue heron.